niktechnopro/CS_for_Software_Development/Software_Development_Fundamentals/HomeWork4/README.md

-### modified version of the classic game *Battleship*
+### Modified version of the classic game *Battleship*

-### Step to complete an assignment:

-* Create a new instance of a movieDatabase

-* Add all the movies in the file movies.txt

-* Go through the ratings of the movies in the file ratings.txt and add the ratings for the movies

-* Now call the methods that you created and print out the name of the best actor and the name of the highest rated movie
+### In this game we have:

+* 20x20 ocean
+* one 8-square Battleship
+* one 7-square Battlecruiser
+* two 6-square Cruisers
+* two 5-square Light Cruisers
+* three 4-square Destroyers
+* four 3-square Submarines